 Get Out the Vote

-An average election in the United States has around 60% of the eligible voting population turning out at the polls.
+Voter turnout in the U.S. is lower in comparison to most established democracies.
 There are a variety of reasons why people don’t get out and vote: their job schedule does not allow it, they are away and didn’t apply for an absentee ballot, disillusionment with the political atmosphere, among others.
-With the rise in popularity of suppressive voting legislation, we may see an even lower turnout than normal in this election.
-What can we do to get out the vote?
+With the rise in popularity of suppressive voting legislation, we may see an even lower turnout than normal in upcoming elections.
+Our vote is our voice, and our democracy can only truly represent us when we are all able to participate.
+So we ask the question, what can we do to get out the vote?

 Some people you know may not be able to make it to the polls.
 If you know of someone who does not drive, offer them a ride to their polling place on Election Day.
 If you know many people who don’t drive, ask a few friends to volunteer.
 Single parents or working parents may not be able to leave their children alone to go to the polls.
 Offer to babysit.
 If you have a teenager who is not old enough to vote but can watch younger children, ask them if they’d be willing to volunteer to babysit so parents can go out and vote.

 With the rise of restrictive voting legislation, people may not vote because they aren’t sure what identification they will need at the polls, or they feel it will be too much of a hassle.
 Find out the requirements in your state for registering, voting, early voting and more via the Election Protection web site.

 The largest block of eligible voters who don’t turn out at the polls are young people.
 Start talking to your children (and nieces, nephews, friends’ children, and grandchildren) about voting.
 Explain to them why you believe it’s important to vote, and get their ideas on why some people may not vote.
 Let your children know that their political opinions and their vote matters so future generations will turn out at the polls.